connectwithaadi/Machine-Learning-Projects/04-Emotion Detection ML/Readme.md

 # Emotion Detection ML

-An NLP-based machine learning mini project that classifies text into different emotion categories using text preprocessing and traditional machine learning techniques.
+An NLP-based machine learning mini project that classifies text into different emotion categories using text preprocessing, feature extraction, and traditional machine learning algorithms.

 ## 📌 Project Overview

-**Emotion Detection ML** is a Natural Language Processing (NLP) project that analyzes textual data and predicts the emotion associated with the given text.
+**Emotion Detection ML** is a Natural Language Processing (NLP) mini project designed to classify text according to the emotion expressed in it.

-The project demonstrates a complete basic NLP classification workflow, including:
+The project follows a complete machine learning workflow, including data exploration, text preprocessing, label encoding, feature extraction, model training, and performance comparison.

-* Text preprocessing
-* Stopword removal
-* Label encoding
-* Bag-of-Words feature extraction
-* TF-IDF feature extraction
-* Machine learning model training
-* Model comparison using accuracy
+The project compares **Bag-of-Words with Multinomial Naive Bayes**, **TF-IDF with Multinomial Naive Bayes**, and **TF-IDF with Logistic Regression**.

 ## 🎯 Objective

-The main objective of this project is to build and compare different machine learning approaches for **text emotion classification** and identify the model that performs best on the given dataset.
+The main objective of this project is to build and compare different machine learning approaches for text-based emotion classification and identify the best-performing model based on test accuracy.

 ## 🛠️ Technologies Used